 Depending on the industry in which you operate, it’s important to understand that not all non-slip flooring is created equal.
 For instance, the non-slip flooring needs of a commercial kitchen will drastically differ from those of a manufacturing plant.
 However, all anti-slip flooring options can effectively mitigate the risk of falls, trips and slips to allow your employees and customers to confidently and safely navigate your space.
 Whether it’s a commercial setting or an industrial facility, safety is paramount, which is why PennCoat is dedicated to helping you protect your customers, workers and business operations.

 At PennCoat, we’re a non-slip flooring contractor you can count on to recommend the right product for your operation and to complete the job quickly and safely with minimal disruption.
 When you call on us for your non-slip flooring, we will send a team of highly trained professionals to your location who will work with you to develop a plan and apply the commercial slip-resistant flooring that we have selected together.
 Not only do we have experience working in complex commercial/industrial environments, but we also provide consistent, ongoing training to our technicians to ensure the highest level of safety.

 Why Commercial Slip-Resistant Flooring?

-An industrial slip-resistant floor coating is typically an epoxy coating with a coarse additive mixed in to give the flooring a non-slip texture, but not all non-slip flooring textures are the same.
-For example, non-slip flooring for kitchens that are used commercially will require some of the most aggressive additives for texture.
-These floors are continually subjected to water as well as substances like grease and oil that dramatically reduce friction and increase the chances of a slip.
+An industrial slip-resistant floor coating is essentially an epoxy coating with a coarse additive mixed in to give the flooring a non-slip texture — but not all non-slip flooring textures are the same.
+For example, non-slip flooring for commercial kitchens requires some of the most aggressive additives for texture, since these floors are continually subjected to water as well as substances like grease and oil that dramatically reduce friction and increase the chance of a slip.

-Even if you are not required to install non-slip flooring, if you operate in the following industries, it is highly recommended to reduce your liability exposure to potential accidents in your facility:
+Even if you are not required by law to install non-slip flooring, if you operate in the following industries, non-slip flooring is highly recommended to reduce your liability exposure to potential accidents in your facility: